se-edu/se-book/revisionControl/forkingWorkflow/text.md

 4. Other members review Jean’s pull request.
 5. If reviewers suggested any changes, Jean updates the PR accordingly.
 6. When reviewers are satisfied with the PR, one of the members (usually the team lead or a designated 'maintainer' of the main repo) merges the PR, which brings Jean’s code to the main repo.
 7. Other members, realizing there is new code in the upstream repo, sync their forks with the new upstream repo (i.e. the main repo).
-This is done by pulling the new code to their own local repo and pushing the updated code to their own fork.<br>
+This is done by pulling the new code to their own local repo and pushing the updated code to their own fork.
+If there are unmerged branches in the local repo, they can be updated too e.g., by merging the new `master` branch to each of them.<br>
    {{ icon_important_big_red }} Possible mistake: Creating another 'reverse' PR from the team repo to the team member's fork to sync the member's fork with the merged code.
 PRs are meant to go from downstream repos to upstream repos, not in the other direction.

 One main benefit of this workflow is that it does not require most contributors to have write permissions to the main repository.
 Only those who are merging PRs need write permissions.